-Senate Bill 52 proposes amendments to Wisconsin's vital records law, specifically altering the criteria for the inspection, issuance, and copying of vital records.
+Senate Bill 52 proposes amendments to Wisconsin's vital records law, specifically altering the criteria for the inspection, disclosure, and issuance of copies of vital records.
 The bill changes the current fixed date of October 1, 1907, to a more flexible standard that allows for the inspection or disclosure of information contained in vital records if the event occurred at least 100 years prior to the date of the request.
-This means that the eligibility for accessing these records will automatically advance over time, based on the current date, rather than being tied to a specific historical date.
+This means that the eligibility for accessing these records will automatically advance over time, based on the current year.

 Statutes affected: Bill Text: 69.20(2)(b), 69.20, 69.21(1)(a)2.a, 69.21, 69.21(2)(a), 69.21(2)(b), 69.21(2)(d)1, 69.30(3), 69.30